LosManos/CompulsoryCow/Howto-Release.md

 The csproj file has 3.
 The nuget nuspec file has 1.
 The project's release.md should have a new entry.
+The project's changelog should have a new entry.
 The solution's release.md should have a neew entry.

 ## Nuget package